The Campaign for the Future of Jewish Life at Brandeis

 Sustaining the Future of Jewish Life at Brandeis

-Hillel independently raises the majority of its operating budget each year to provide rabbinic mentorship, cater over 6,000 Shabbat meals annually, enhance campus security, and rent program space.
+Hillel raises the majority of its annual operating budget independently to provide rabbinic mentorship, cater over 6,000 Shabbat meals annually, enhance campus security, and rent program space.
 Unfortunately, limited resources restrict our ability to engage every Jewish student at Brandeis in meaningful experiences, and even our current programming relies heavily on the uncertainty of annual campaign support.

 To ensure the long-term growth and stability of Hillel at Brandeis, we are building an endowment that will sustain our capital operations and key programmatic initiatives.

-As the needs of Jewish students evolve with the world around them, Hillel professionals are called upon in increasingly diverse ways — as educators, mentors, coaches, and trusted guides.
-Building a strong, dynamic staff team is essential to meeting the needs of our students in the years ahead.
+Hillel professionals are called upon in increasingly diverse ways — as educators, mentors, coaches, and trusted guides.
+As the needs of students evolve, so must our capacity to meet them with excellence.

 Key endowment opportunities for partnership and support include: